OmarSAlGhamdi/FRONT-END-WEB-DEVELOPER/Udacity 📖/intermedate_JavaScript/Dinosaurs_Project/Javascript-master/Javascript-master/README.md

 - [ ] The form should contain a button which upon clicking, removes the form
 - [ ] The button should append a grid with 9 tiles to the DOM with the Human located in the center
-- [ ] The Human tile should display the name of the person and an image, the dino tiles should contain the species, an image and a fact, the bird title should contain the species, image, and "All birds are Dinosaurs."
+- [ ] The Human tile should display the name of the person and an image, the dino tiles should contain (the species, an image and a fact), the bird title should contain (the species, image, and "All birds are Dinosaurs)."

 To complete this project, your backend code must: